mckafeh/puppet/README.md

 # puppet with hiera example

 1. Install Puppet and Hiera on the master node:
    You can use your package manager to install Puppet and Hiera.
-For example, on a Debian-based system, you can use the following command: sudo yum install puppet hiera
+For example, on a CentOS-based system, you can use the following command: sudo yum install puppet hiera

 2. Configure Hiera: